Burrata Cheese vs Gouda Cheese

 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".
 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".

-Burrata Cheese has a mild, lactic flavor.
-Gouda Cheese has a sweet to nutty flavor.
+Burrata Cheese has a mild, lactic taste.
+Gouda Cheese has a sweet to nutty taste.

 Appearance and Aging